simonmichael/hledger_site/src/simons-setup.md

 - I fetch CSV from Paypal's API using `paypaljson` and `paypaljson2csv` scripts.

 CSV rules are never finished; they get one or two small tweaks most times I import.
-They don't cover 100% of my possible entries; a few that are too hard to generate just get generated partially, with a ; TODO: tag for me to fix them up manually.
+They don't cover 100% of my possible entries; a few that are too hard to generate just get generated partially, with a ';
+TODO:` tag for me to fix them up manually.
 There aren't many of those at this point

 I fetch currency prices with barrucadu's market-prices.py script ([details](https://gist.github.com/simonmichael/9ca4d74b30567dcc3b93763ffe88abf9)).